MarcDavila1022/Tic_Tac_Toe/README.md

             gameboard[bot_p] = "O"
             switchPlayer()

-"""
-Final Lines: While the game is running, we run all the functions and check until it is a tie or a win.
+#Final Lines: While the game is running, we run all the functions and check until it is a tie
-"""
+#or a win.

 while gamerunning:
     printboard(gameboard)
     playerinput(gameboard)